cdl-geneseo/geneseo-dictionary/C/CAS-slave.md

 # CAS slave

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : CAS slave

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 CAS Slave (NN): 70% of people surveyed identified it as a person who works for Campus Auxiliary Services.